-Liquid blocks are generated by a geographically and geopolitically-distributed federation of 15 signers (i.e., functionaries) running custom tamper proof hardware security modules (HSMs).
+Liquid blocks are generated by a geographically and geopolitically-distributed federation of 15 signers (i.e., functionaries) running hardware security modules (HSMs).
 The round-robin block proposing, combined with the consensus mechanism that drives Liquid, requires 2/3rds + 1 (or 11-of-15) functionaries to approve.

 This means several functionaries can be offline, and the network will still create new blocks to progress the chain, bringing a higher degree of resilience.
-With the activation of Dynamic Federations (DynaFed) last year, Liquid functionaries can also now join or leave without affecting network operations, enabling even greater resiliency.
+With the activation of Dynamic Federations (DynaFed) last year, Liquid functionaries will be able to join or leave without affecting network operations, enabling even greater resiliency.

 Liquid could also benefit from a new signature scheme called ROAST, which would guarantee that a quorum of functionaries could always sign even in the presence of disruptive signers and theoretically scale the number of functionaries to hundreds for further decentralization of Liquid’s consensus mechanism.